Forex Daily Analysis

 Today’s US Dollar Trading

-• Book-squaring again ahead of more US news
+• Some book-squaring likely ahead of US data

 Analysis by: Forexpros.com written by Jason Alan Jankovsky

 Trading Futures and Options on Futures and Cash Forex transactions involves substantial risk of loss and may not be suitable for all investors.
 You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.
 You may lose all or more of your initial investment.
 Opinions, market data, and recommendations are subject to change at any time.